pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

 ==============================

-This section defines the help output for each pywbemcli command-group and command.
+This section defines the help output for each pywbemcli command group and command.